-The Bank participates in a defined contribution plan whereby it pays contributions to a fund operated by the ultimate parent company.
+The Bank participates in a defined contribution plan whereby it pays contributions to a fund operated by a fellow subsidiary.
 Once the contributions have been paid, the Bank has no further payment obligations.
 The regular contributions constitute net periodic costs for the year in which they are due and are included in staff costs.
 Pensions are the Bank's only post-employment benefit.

-Termination benefits are payable whenever an employee's service is terminated before the normal retirement date or whenever an employee accepts voluntary redundancy in exchange for these benefits.
+Termination benefits are payable whenever an employee's service is terminated before the normal retirement date.
 The Bank recognises termination benefits at the earlier of when the Bank can no longer withdraw the offer of those benefits and when the Bank recognises costs for a restructuring.
 If benefits are not expected to be wholly settled within 12 months of the end of the reporting period, they are discounted.